klchambers/todo-list/README.md

 ### User Goals

 - I would like to store To Do list data, check off tasks when I complete them, and view and delete a list of completed tasks
-- I would like the app to record the date that I create tasks and complete them, for later reference
+- I would like the app to record the date that I create and complete tasks, for later reference
-- I would like the app to display my To Do list in a user-friendly, readable manner
+- I would like the app to display my To Do list in a user-friendly, readable format
 - I would like the data to be persistent, saving to a database so I can view it later, even after closing the program

 <a id=user-stories></a>